The learning objectives for Deepfried dd are:

 # create a random 32 MB file using the real dd dd if=/dev/urandom of=test_file.img bs=4M count=8 # copy to my_test_file using my own implementation of dd ./dd -i test_file.img -o my_test_file.img # print the differences between the two files, if any diff test_file.img my_test_file.img

 test_files directory.
-You can run it by entering
+You can build it by running

 Your code will be auto-graded on all of the parameters listed above.
 We will also be testing your status reports, both while dd is running (via